 The United Nations' International Narcotics Control Board (INCB) tells us that in 2016, the United Kingdom was the largest exporter of cannabis in the world.
-Canada might have ramped up production since then but the country only produced a second-place snagging 80.7 tons that year, compared to the 95 tons produced by the UK—a whopping 44.9% of the world’s total marijuana production.
+Canada might have ramped up production since then, but the country only produced a second-place snagging of 80.7 tons that year, compared to the 95 tons produced by the UK—a whopping 44.9% of the world’s total marijuana production.

-Smith commends Washington state's Liquor and Cannabis Board, whom he met with on a recent trip, for upholding "strict age limits and health warnings on all packaging” that allowed the state to collect $1B in tax revenues without an increase in use among youth and other fictional side effects used to scare lawmakers off of legalization.Posted: Thursday, June 14th, 2:36pm 4 months ago
+Smith commends Washington state's Liquor and Cannabis Board, whom he met with on a recent trip, for upholding "strict age limits and health warnings on all packaging," which allowed the state to collect $1B in tax revenues without an increase in use among youth and other fictional side effects used to scare lawmakers off of legalization.Posted: Thursday, June 14th, 2:36pm 4 months ago

 Davie is a long time cannabis professional who has worked not only as a cultivator but in all aspects of retail cannabis.
 From budtender, to wholesale and retail management, and from harvester to advanced hydroponic specialist, Davie has been around the block more than once.
 Now residing in beautiful British Columbia, Davie now works with acres of greenhouses, producing some of the best buds in the country.